colinpaicemq/SMFFormatter/README.md

  1. xs format this as a string
  1. ssid variable name
  1. 4 four bytes
  1. % default formatting %nb says print if non blank.
-YOu can specify your own formatting.
+You can specify your own formatting.
  1. "SMF subsystem_id" the description of the field.
 This goes in the report
  1. NOPRINT  when to print.
 This is statement that goes in an if (...) statement for example NOPRINT comes out as if(0) {...} PRINT comes out as if(1) {...}